ciortanmadalina/complete_digest_exhaustive_search/README.md

 using the restriction enzyme HindII.
 This enzyme breaks a long chain at occurrences of sequences GTGCAC and GTTAAC, resulting in a set of fragments whose length can be measured.
 Positions in the chain where one of these sequences appear are called sites.
-Two processes have been used :
-Complete digest, where there are no remaining GTGCAC or GTTAAC in any fragment.
-In this case, the multi-set of lengths obtained is exactly the set of distances between two consecutive sites.

 Reconstructing the postions of sites given fragment lengths – also know as restriction mapping – turned out to be a very important process, because it was a first approach